pytest-dev/pytest-xdist/README.txt

 The `pytest-xdist`_ plugin extends py.test with some unique test execution modes:

+* test run parallelization_: if you have multiple CPUs or hosts you can use those for a combined test run.
+This allows to speed up development or to use special resources of `remote machines`_.

+* ``--boxed``: run each test in a boxed_ subprocess to survive ``SEGFAULTS`` or otherwise dying processes

-* Looponfail: run your tests repeatedly in a subprocess.
+* ``--looponfail``: run your tests repeatedly in a subprocess.
 After each run py.test waits until a file in your project changes and then re-runs the previously failing tests.
 This is repeated until all tests pass after which again a full run is performed.

-* multiprocess Load-balancing: if you have multiple CPUs or hosts you can use those for a combined test run.
-This allows to speed up development or to use special resources of remote machines.

-* Multi-Platform coverage: you can specify different Python interpreters or different platforms and run tests in parallel on all of them.
+* `Multi-Platform`_ coverage: you can specify different Python interpreters or different platforms and run tests in parallel on all of them.

 Before running tests remotely, ``py.test`` efficiently "rsyncs" your